SciML/SciMLDocs/docs/src/highlevels/partial_differential_equation_solvers.md

 to represent spectral and pseudospectral discretizations of partial differential equations as ordinary differential equations for the SciML equation solvers.

+## Ferrite.jl: Finite Element Toolbox for Julia

+[Ferrite.jl](https://github.com/Ferrite-FEM/Ferrite.jl) is a performant and extensible library which provides algorithms and data structures to develop finite element software.
+This library aims at users which need fine grained control over all algorithmic details, as for example often necessary in research when developing new grid-based PDE discretizations or other more advanced problem formulations for example found in continuum mechanics.

 ## Gridap.jl: Julia-Based Tools for Finite Element Discretizations

 [Gridap.jl](https://github.com/gridap/Gridap.jl) is a package for grid-based approximation